 Adventus and Salazar believe significant exploration potential exists to expand the El Domo deposit and to find additional deposits within the greenfield project, which was only discovered in 2008.
 During 2017, Salazar completed approximately 10,000 m drill program including step-out drilling, highlighted by a step-out hole of 16.6 metres averaging:

 - 117.40 g/t Ag

 - 4.88% Cu

 - (see Salazar's May 15, 2017 press release)

 There are several discrete high priority exploration targets near the El Domo deposit, including an un-drilled 15 metre channel sample of 39 g/t Au and 741 g/t Ag (see Salazar's April 25, 2007 press release).

-A detailed airborne geophysical program on the full land package is intended to commence ASAP and will be the first time the project area has been the subject of a modern geophysical survey highlighting the true under-explored nature of this prospective belt.
+A detailed airborne geophysical program on the full land package is intended to commence in the second quarter of 2018 and will be the first time the project area has been the subject of a modern geophysical survey highlighting the true under-explored nature of this prospective belt.

-Adventus and Salazar have also signed an exploration alliance memorandum of understanding ("MOU") to jointly explore for zinc-related deposits in the Republic of Ecuador.
+Adventus and Salazar also have a country-wide exploration alliance in Ecuador.
 The venture is owned 80% / 20% by Adventus and Salazar respectively, with Salazar operating the alliance in Ecuador, while Adventus shall fund commercial activities of new and approved exploration projects up to a construction decision.
-A steering committee will consist of two representatives from Adventus and one representative from Salazar.
+The board of directors consists of two representatives from Adventus and one representative from Salazar.